Stolemi/Sales-Data-Analysis/Project.md

 ![](Screenshots/SQL2.png)
 ![](Screenshots/SQL3.png)

-The dataset for analysis is structured as shown hereafter:
+The dataset for the analysis is structured as shown hereafter:

 ![](Screenshots/SQL14.png)